kartik-v/bootstrap-fileinput/CHANGE.md

 8. Automatic scale images for preview, when images are too wide to fit in container.
 9. Added delimiter option for `initialPreview` to pass multiple content delimited as a string.

-### Additions
-1. (enh #9): Enhanced caption template and styling for captions to prevent overflow of long file names out of the caption container.

 version 1.9.0
 =============
 **Date:** 21-Jul-2014

+1. (enh #9): Enhanced caption template and styling for captions to prevent overflow of long file names out of the caption container.
 1. (enh #10): Ability to display initial caption, when initialPreview is false.

-### Additions
-1. (enh #9): Enhanced caption template and styling for captions to prevent overflow of long file names out of the caption container.

 version 1.8.0
 =============